satoramoto/roundtable/README.md

 If you have any ideas for how this project could be improved, please open an issue or a pull request.

 I would love to see this become the most useful starting point for AI chatbots and new developers.

-## Hire Me
-Need an AI "expert" or Rails dev?
-I have over a decade of professional experience building large systems in a range of languages.

-I have been working daily with Ruby on Rails for the last 5 years, but I can speak python, java, and go if those are your style.
-If you have a project you think I can help on, I'd love to chat!

 ## License
 This project is licensed under the MIT License.
 See LICENSE.txt for details.